Sensor Attack Detection Method for Encrypted State Observers: Encrypted Attack Detection

 for all $t\ge 0$. \item Under Assumptions~\ref{asm:attack} and~\ref{asm:obsv}, for any $\epsilon>0$, there exist $\sfs_1'>0$ and $\sfs_2'>0$ such that for any $\sfs_1<\sfs_1'$, $\sfs_2<\sfs_2'$, and

 if \eqref{eq:criterion} holds then

-for all $j\in[n_r]$. \end{enumerate} \end{thm} \begin{pf} See Appendix~\ref{apdx:disclose}. \end{pf} In particular, \eqref{eq:rdisclose} implies that $\bar{r}(t)$ can be recovered from $\bfr_1(t)$ by multiplying the multiplicative inverse of $\sfL$ in $\bbZ_q$.
+for all $j\in[n_r]$. \end{enumerate} \end{thm} \begin{pf} The proof is omitted due to space limitations and can be found in \cite{JangLees25}. \end{pf} In particular, \eqref{eq:rdisclose} implies that $\bar{r}(t)$ can be recovered from $\bfr_1(t)$ by multiplying the multiplicative inverse of $\sfL$ in $\bbZ_q$.
 As a result, Theorem~\ref{thm:disclose} ensures that the proposed encrypted observer can directly detect sensor attacks without decryption, while recovering the state as a ciphertext.

-One may worry that disclosing the residue signal $\bar{r}(t)$ could leak some sensitive or private information.
+One might be concerned that disclosing the residue signal $\bar{r}(t)$ could leak some sensitive or private information.
 However, it only reflects the differences $\bar{x}_{\Lambda_i}(t)-\bar{x}(t)$ and does not directly reveal the plant state itself.
 Moreover, residue signals are typically dominated by noise, disturbances, and model uncertainties in practice, so it will be difficult to recover meaningful information solely from $\bar{r}(t)$; see \cite[Remark~4]{JangLeej} for related discussion.

-Finally, the following security analysis shows that our modification does not compromise the security of the standard LWE based scheme beyond the intentional disclosure of the residue signal.
-To illustrate this, we consider two adversaries $\Adv_1$ and $\Adv_2$, whose ``views'' are defined as
+Finally, it is emphasized that our modification does not compromise the security of the standard LWE based scheme beyond the intentional disclosure of the residue signal.
+This follows from the same argument as in \cite[Theorem~2]{JangLeej} that the modified ciphertexts can be constructed from the standard ciphertexts and the residue signal, and vice versa.

-respectively.
-In other words, $\Adv_1$ observes the standard ciphertexts in \eqref{eq:standardEnc} and additionally has access to the residue signal $\bar{r}(t)$, while $\Adv_2$ only observes the modified ciphertexts in \eqref{eq:encModified}.

-The following theorem states that the view of one adversary can be deterministically constructed from that of the other, implying that both adversaries have equivalent information.
-We omit the proof, as it follows the same reasoning as that of \cite[Theorem~2]{JangLeej}.